mc0239/kumuluzee-go-discovery/README.md

 $ go get github.com/mc0239/kumuluzee-go-discovery/discovery
 ```

+Note that `kumuluzee-go-discovery` depends on [kumuluzee-go-config/config](kumuluzee-go-config/config) package, therefore when we `go get` discovery package, config package is downloaded as well.

 ## Setup

 Before you can start using this library you should configure properties in order to successfully connect to desired discovery framework.
 If you wish to connect to Consul check section [Configuring Consul](https://github.com/kumuluz/kumuluzee-discovery#configuring-consul) or [Configuring etcd](https://github.com/kumuluz/kumuluzee-discovery#configuring-etcd) to connect to etcd.